University of Greenwich (Room 10_B0006)

 A Fellow of the RSA and a Leica Ambassador, Celine’s work has been exhibited widely throughout the UK and internationally, taking part in shows in France, Finland, Portugal, Greece, Japan and Argentina.
 Her work has won several photography awards including most recently the Julia Margaret Cameron Award for Women Photographers, Jury’s Selection for Prix Virginia International Photography Prize for Women and Creative Review Photography Annual.
 She is a lecturer in photography at Ravensbourne in London.

-Celine will be showing and discussing two personal projects.
+Celine discussed two personal projects.
 ‘Tulip’, the story of the last year of her mother’s life, is told through a tender and poetic narrative, focusing on small details in her home rather than images of her mother’s demise.
 ‘A Stranger in My Mother’s Kitchen’ tells the story of reconnecting with her mother, who was a chef most of her life.
 After discovering her recipes she decided to cook them as a way to distract her from the grief.

 Beyond the Visible: Contemporary Visualizations of Loss, Illness and the ‘Unseen’ in Representations of the Family